lancershield/docs/docs/vuln-db/high/Insufficient.md

 **Assumptions:**

-- No whitelist/ownership verification on recovered signer.
+- Weak or incomplete signature verification can allow malicious actors to execute unauthorized transactions.
-- No use of nonces or message scoping to prevent reuse.
+- If the contract does not enforce nonce or timestamp validation, replay attacks become feasible.

 ## ✅ Fixed Code